About the event

 Locations and dates

-The training will be available from May to November 2025.
-We will be visiting 15 locations across NSW, from Ballina to Bega.
+The training is available from May to November 2025.
+We are visiting 15 locations across NSW, from Ballina to Bega.
 Information about the location will be emailed upon registration.
-Registration for the first five locations is now live.
+Registration for the final five locations is now live.

 Mental Health and First Aid training will run from 9:00 to 5:00pm on separate days in each location.